dr hab. Przemysław Tomalski

 Kierownik Pracowni Neurokognitywistyki Rozwojowej Babylab/Head of Neurocognitive Development Lab (Babylab PAN)

 Bio (Polish): W 2005 r. ukończył studia w zakresie psychologii w Uniwersytecie Warszawskim w ramach Międzywydziałowych Indywidualnych Studiów Matematyczno-Przyrodniczych.
 W 2009 r. uzyskał stopień doktora Uniwersytetu Londyńskiego (Wielka Brytania) w zakresie neurokognitywistyki rozwojowej, a w kolejnych latach badał wczesny wpływ doświadczenia ubóstwa na rozwój neuropoznawczy niemowląt na Uniwersytecie Wschodniego Londynu (Wielka Brytania).
-W latach 2012-2022 pracował na Wydziale Psychologii Uniwersytetu Warszawskiego.
-W 2016 r. uzyskał stopień doktora habilitowanego nauk społecznych w dyscyplinie psychologia.
+W latach 2012-2022 pracował na Wydziale Psychologii Uniwersytetu Warszawskiego, gdzie w 2016 r. uzyskał stopień doktora habilitowanego.

 Publikuje w obszarze badań czynników ryzyka rozwoju neuropoznawczego z wykorzystaniem nowoczesnych metod obrazowania mózgu (EEG, NIRS).
 W ramach europejskich konsorcjów Eurosibs/EU-AIMS poszukiwał wczesnych predyktorów autyzmu u niemowląt z rodzinnym ryzykiem tych zaburzeń.
 Koordynował europejską siecią szkoleniową MSCA ITN Sapiens.